doziestar/identrax-whitepaper-and-docs/README.md

 ## Abstract

 Nigeria has over 220 million citizens, yet verifiable digital identity remains fragmented, centralized, and privacy-hostile.
-Financial institutions, telcos, employers, and government agencies each build isolated KYC silos, duplicating effort, increasing breach surface, and forcing citizens to surrender raw personal data to every requesting party — with no visibility into how that data is used.
+Financial institutions, telcos, employers, and government agencies each build isolated KYC silos, duplicating effort, increasing breach surface, and forcing citizens to surrender raw personal data to every requesting party with no visibility into how that data is used.

 **Identrax** is a NIN-anchored, mobile-wallet-based digital identity platform that fundamentally inverts this model.
 Instead of copying personal data to every verifier, Identrax places the citizen at the center: a cryptographic wallet on their device holds their identity credentials, and organizations can only access verified claims through time-limited, scope-restricted, user-approved consent grants.
-The platform never mints new identities — it anchors to Nigeria's existing National Identification Number (NIN) infrastructure, then layers privacy-preserving proofs, consent management, document signing, credit scoring, and blockchain-anchored decentralized identifiers on top.
+The platform never mints new identities, it anchors to Nigeria's existing National Identification Number (NIN) infrastructure, then layers privacy-preserving proofs, consent management, document signing, credit scoring, and blockchain-anchored decentralized identifiers on top.

 This whitepaper presents the problem space, architectural philosophy, technical design, security model, economic analysis, and deployment roadmap for Identrax.